 5. A community must be willing to enter the marketplace to preserve open space and farmland.
 Failure to do so will result in all developable land eventually being developed.

 The reforming of a permanent township Farmland and Open Space Preservation board.
-Creating a Transferable Development Right program.
+Creating a Transferable Development Right program and funding a preservation easement purchase program.

 This committee would be responsible for the following: